You are in Beware the Wolves -> List of False Teachings

-- Malachi 4:5: Did Elijah come back in person physically?
+- Malachi 4:5: Did Elijah come back physically in person?
 No. Jesus said that “John [the Baptist] himself is Elijah who was to come” (Matthew 11:14) and indicated that was the fulfillment of the Malachi prophecy.
 Luke writes further that John the Baptist came “…as a forerunner before Him [Jesus] in the spirit and power of Elijah” (Luke 1:17).
 The Malachi prophecy had a spiritual, not literal, fulfillment.

 - In the very first prophecy of the Bible (Genesis 2), where Adam and Eve were forbidden to eat from the Tree of the Knowledge of Good and Evil, it was written: “In the day that you eat from it you will surely die.”
 Now, did they literally drop dead and fall to the ground on the day they ate the fruit?
 No, they died spiritually.
-It is also true that on that day sin (and physical death) entered the world (and they did ultimately die physically), so the prophecy had both a literal and a spiritual aspect to it.
+It is also true that on that day, sin (and physical death) entered the world (and they did ultimately die physically), so the prophecy had both a physical and a spiritual aspect to it.

 Another early prophecy of the Bible is given in Genesis 3, where it is written that: “He shall bruise you on the head, and you shall bruise him on the heel” when speaking about Jesus and Satan.
 This is perhaps the most significant prophecy in the entire Bible.
 Now did Satan literally give Jesus a single actual black and blue bruise on his foot?
 No – it was symbolic of Christ being crucified on the cross (bruised) but then being raised to life again.
-Some of the prior false teachings have also shown you that literal interpretations of Bible prophecy are often wrong (e.g. Dispensational Premillenialism, a “Third Temple,” etc.).
+Some of the prior false teachings have also shown you that literal interpretations of Bible prophecy are often wrong (e.g. Dispensational Premillennialism, a “Third Temple,” etc.).